CyrineG/faceRecognitionWebApp/README.md

 - You must add your own API key in the src/App.js file to connect to Clarifai.
 You can grab Clarifai API key through https://www.clarifai.com

-back end repo is linked in the faceRecognition project.
+Back end repo is linked in the faceRecognition project.